Welcome to the Department of Cell Biology & Anatomy

 The Department of Cell Biology and Anatomy has a history of strong commitment to the various missions of the LSU Health Sciences Center in New Orleans– research, education and service.
 The department is actively involved in the teaching of many courses in the Schools of Medicine, Dentistry, Allied Health, Nursing and Graduate Studies.
 As part of its distinguished history in teaching excellence, the department has been given the “Best Preclinical Department” award by the graduating classes of the medical school for the past 21 years.
 The department continues to develop new instructional technologies in the areas of computer-aided instruction which better serve the educational interests of our students.

-The faculty within the Department of Cell Biology and Anatomy take very seriously their responsibilities to assist in the training of the educators, scientists, and health care providers who will be needed to satisfy the current and future needs in this country as well as other countries throughout the world.
+The faculty within the Department of Cell Biology and Anatomy take very seriously their responsibilities to assist in the training of the educators, scientists, and health care providers of tomorrow.

 Professor and Head